-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, or a grade of "C" or higher in ACAD 0213 Reading.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252 or a grade of "C" or higher in ACAD 0213 Reading.
 Offered in the spring semester.
 The student will study clutch diagnosis and repair, transmission and transaxle diagnosis, drive shaft and universal joint repair, ring and pinion gears, differential case assembly, and four-wheel drive component repair.
 Lab is designed to allow students sufficient hands-on application to perform practical work in applying theory learned in lecture classes.
 Students will be assigned vehicles to repair in a manner designed to provide adequate practical application in all areas of automotive repair.